textioHQ/pipelinewise-target-redshift/README.md

 ### To run

-Like any other target that's following the singer specificiation:
+Like any other target that's following the singer specification:

 `some-singer-tap | target-redshift --config [config.json]`

-It's reading incoming messages from STDIN and using the properites in `config.json` to upload data into Amazon Redshift.
+It's reading incoming messages from STDIN and using the properties in `config.json` to upload data into Amazon Redshift.

 **Note**: To avoid version conflicts run `tap` and `targets` in separate virtual environments.